Tattoos (Jason Derulo album): Critical reception

 Upon release, Tattoos has received generally mixed reviews.
 According to Metacritic, where they assign a weighted average score out of 100 to ratings and reviews from selected mainstream critics, the album received an average of 49, based on 4 reviews.
 AllMusic's Andy Kellman said that Tattoos wasn't necessarily more serious than his two preceding albums Jason Derulo (2009) and Future History (2011), however said that it is "a little heavier on songs regarding monogamy."
 He described the album as hardly "one a step forward", as most of the album's content covers a variety of songs about "devotion and settling down" there is still plenty of space for "content about short-term relationships."
 Marian Tuin from the Examiner, called the album "a therapeutic expression through songwriting."
 Digital Spy's, Robert Copsey summarised that Tattoos "may not be particularly bold or daring, but it's packed with enough hooks, singalong choruses and dancefloor-grabbing moments to make it a thoroughly enjoyable listen", rating the album 3 stars out of 5.
 Caroline Sullivan from The Guardian, Also rating it 3 stars out of a possible 5, praised the album as a whole for its "clubby hooks."
 Sullivan went on to say that Derulo, as with his previous 2 albums, hasn't quite "figured out what to do about his innate romanticism", calling the album "a battle between the lover in him and the priapic Lothario."

-John Calvert of the UK magazine Fact gave the album its most negative review, giving it a 1 out of a possible 5 star rating.
+John Calvert of the UK magazine Fact gave the album its worst review, giving it a 1 out of a possible 5 star rating.
 Calvert called Tattoos a "disjointed hotchpotch of incompatible tones, styles and sentiment – a product of today's collectivised producer system whereby long-players are constructed like playlists.
 A gallery of trending white noise pop tropes blur into one, merging then with the equally anonymous presence that is the nondescript Derulo."
 In writing for PopMatters, Brent Faulkner had a more positive to mixed review of the album, rating the album a 6 out of 10, summarizing that the Tattoos "is a pleasant album with some bright moments as well as some average ones.
 One of the pitfalls of modern pop is consistently sounding distinct and fresh, something that Derülo is a victim of.
 Essentially, Derülo hits enough jump shots to win the game, but he could’ve played better down the stretch."

 Reviewing the EP released in the United States, Dimas Sanfiorenzo had a positive review, stating the songs are "pretty enjoyable" but that it's "nothing groundbreaking".